-- 1.1.1 This document is a Scoping Report which aims to determine the scope of an Integrated Impact Assessment (IIA) of the Wandsworth Local Plan Partial Review and Full Review, which have been commenced by Wandsworth Council (the Council).
-The IIA will incorporate the following types of assessments which can either be undertaken separately or, due to their similarities with regards to process and interconnected topics, can be undertaken as an integrated assessment: - a Strategic Environmental Assessment (SEA); - a Sustainability Appraisal (SA); - an Equalities Impact Assessment (EqIA); and - a Health Impact Assessment (HIA). - 1.1.2 In addition, this report also integrates baseline data for a Habitats Regulations Assessment (HRA).
+- This document is a Revised Scoping Report which aims to determine the scope of an Integrated Impact Assessment (IIA) of the Wandsworth Local Plan Review, which has been commenced by Wandsworth Council (the Council).
+The IIA will incorporate the following types of assessments which can either be undertaken separately or, due to their similarities with regards to process and interconnected topics, can be undertaken as an integrated assessment: - a Strategic Environmental Assessment (SEA); - a Sustainability Appraisal (SA); - an Equalities Impact Assessment (EqIA); and - a Health Impact Assessment (HIA). - In addition, this report also integrates baseline data for a Habitats Regulations Assessment (HRA).
 The purpose and requirements of these assessments are set out in section 1.2. - 1.1.3 This Scoping Report provides baseline information on the environmental, social and economic characteristics of the plan area, including the likely evolution of the baseline position which would occur without the plan.
-The Scoping Report also sets out a methodology and framework for the assessment of the Local Plan reviews and their alternatives at later stages of the Plan review process and identifies the significant effects that the assessment will need to focus on. - 1.1.4 The Scoping Report was sent out for consultation to key stakeholders2 (Environment Agency, Natural England, Historic England, Wandsworth Public Health), adjoining boroughs and relevant Council Corporate Policy and review team members including those responsible for equalities, for a 5 week period from 15th August to 16th September 2016.
-The comments received have further informed the baseline, the review of plans and programmes, and the IIA framework presented in this post-consultation version of the Scoping Report.
+The Scoping Report also sets out a methodology and framework for the assessment of the Local Plan reviews and their alternatives at later stages of the Plan review process and identifies the significant effects that the assessment will need to focus on. - The Scoping Report will be sent out for consultation to key stakeholders2 (Environment Agency.
+Natural England, Historic England, Wandsworth Public Health), adjoining boroughs and relevant Council Corporate Policy and review team members including those responsible for equalities, in accordance with the Local plan consultation process.
+The comments received will further inform the baseline, the review of plans and programmes, and the IIA framework.